Kobold: Visitors from mines

-Spiritualist Emma Hardinge Britten (1884) recorded a story about a "kobolds" in the mines who communicated with local German residents (of Harz Mountains?) using banging sounds, and fulfilled the promise to visit their homes.
+Spiritualist Emma Hardinge Britten (1884) recorded a story about "kobolds" in the mines who communicated with local German residents (of Harz Mountains?) using banging sounds and fulfilled the promise to visit their homes.
 Extracted as real-life experience from a Mrs. Kalodzky, who was visiting peasants named Dorothea and Michael Engelbrecht.
 (Note: On the three first days after our arrival, we only heard a few dull knocks, sounding in and about the mouth of the mine, as if produced by some vibrations or very distant blows...")
 As promised, these kobolds appeared in the house in shadow as small human-like figures "more like a little image carved out of black shining wood".
 (Note: We were about to sit down to tea when Mdlle.
 Gronin called our attention to the steady light, round, and about the size of a cheese plate, which appeared suddenly on the wall of the little garden directly opposite the door of the hut in which we sat.

 Before any of us could rise to examine it, four more lights appeared almost simultaneously, about the same shape, and varying only in size.
 Surrounding each one was the dim outline of a small human figure, black and grotesque, more like a little image carved out of black shining wood, than anything else I can liken them to.
 Dorothea kissed her hands to these dreadful little shapes, and Michael bowed with great reverence.
 As for me and my companions, we were so awe-struck yet amused at these comical shapes, that we could not move or speak until they themselves seemed to flit about in a sort of wavering dance, and then vanish, one by one.)
 (Note: For Further description of "mine kobolds" aka Berggeist[er] given by Britten, cf. Gnome#Communication through noises.)
-The informant claims she and her husband (Note: Mr. Kalodzky, who taught at the Hungarian School of Mines.) have both seen the beings since, and described them as "diminutive black dwarfs about two or three feet in height, and at that part which in the human being is occupied by the heart, they carry the round luminous circle", and the sighting of the circle is more common than the dwarfish beings.
+The informant claims she and her husband (Note: Mr. Kalodzky, who taught at the Hungarian School of Mines.) have both seen the beings since and described them as "diminutive black dwarfs about two or three feet in height, and at that part which in the human being is occupied by the heart, they carry the round luminous circle" and the sighting of the circle is more common than the dwarfish beings.